Audience Marketing 101: How to Think Like Your Customers

 This is exactly what we do with our AI models.

-Neurons Copilot is the first marketing copilot built on neuroscience and consumer psychology.
-With this technology, Copilot can predict the effectiveness of visual assets, including banner ads, social media ads, and more.
+Neurons AI is the first marketing AI built on neuroscience and consumer psychology.
+With this technology, Neurons AI can predict the effectiveness of visual assets, including banner ads, social media ads, and more.

-Once predictions are complete, Copilot gives advertisers actionable insights and recommendations.
+Once predictions are complete, Neurons AI gives advertisers actionable insights and recommendations.
 With these insights, marketers know exactly how to improve ad performance based on industry, use case, and more.

 As Sam Tranter, Senior Project Manager at Ogilvy put it: